 To the left is an image showing the complete front and back cover of the 1978 Holubar Mountaineering Ltd. Kit catalog.
 Prominent on the skyline are Boulder's famous "Flatirons," a climbing/hiking mecca right in the backyard of the Holubar offices/stores in Boulder.
 The string of hikers are all Holubar employees!
 Can anyone identify any of these folks?

-Historical Detail.
+Historical Detail: Holubar/Kelty/Camp Trails.
 During the mid-late 1970s, Holubar's Jim Kack/Johnson Wax and Kelty's Dick Kelty were carrying selected products in each other's retail stores.
 Camp Trails packs were part of this mix, too, through the ownership of Johnson Wax.
-As Kelty grew larger, its stores, and Camp Trails' stores, moved into Holubar management, eg. Kelty's Glendate location and Camp Trails' Phoenix location.
-Thus, when the end came for Holubar, it had some out of state stores under its management that also needed to be closed down.
+As Kelty grew larger, its stores, and Camp Trails' stores, moved into Holubar management, eg. Kelty's Glendale location and Camp Trails' Phoenix location.
+Thus, when the end came for Holubar, it had some out-of-State stores under its management that also needed to be closed down.